Hitler Has Only Got One Ball: River Kwai and post-war legacy

 After World War II, the song (and the debate about Hitler's monorchism) remained in common parlance.
-Its use in David Lean's 1957 film The Bridge on the River Kwai led the Mitch Miller band to record a best-selling version titled "The River Kwai March".
+Its use in David Lean's 1957 film The Bridge on the River Kwai led the Mitch Miller band to record a best-selling version titled "The River Kwai March" which adds an orchestral melody, beginning in counterpoint to "Colonel Bogey" and becoming its own section of the piece, heard on its own at certain points of the film.
 In Lean's early conception of the film, Allied soldiers in a Japanese prison camp sang the song as an act of defiance.
-But after the widow of the composer of "Colonel Bogey March" objected to the bawdy lyrics, Lean decided that if the soldiers simply whistled the tune the audience would supply the lyrics mentally.
+But after the widow of the composer of the "Colonel Bogey March" objected to the bawdy lyrics, Lean decided that if the soldiers simply whistled the tune the audience would supply the lyrics mentally.
 Since then the song has been the subject of numerous cultural references, both comedic and controversial.

 When, in 1980, The King's Own Calgary Regiment Band played the "Colonel Bogey March" (its official march) during a visit to Canada by Japan's prime minister, it was perceived as an insult to Japan, but in 2007 the U.S. Navy's Seventh Fleet Band played the tune in Japan without apparent objection.

 The song appears in the satirical comic book limited series Adventures in the Rifle Brigade (2000), by Garth Ennis and Carlos Ezquerra, and the severed testicle is the main MacGuffin of its sequel, Operation Bollock (2001–2002).

 A 2003 advertisement for Spitfire ale showed a picture of Hitler in military uniform with the caption "Spot the ball".
 In 2007, The Armstrong and Miller Show aired a sketch mocking theories that the song had originated as a British intelligence report.
 In the sketch, a military officer reads the incoming report, which an intelligence agent describes as "possibly the single biggest intelligence coup of the war" (brackets in the original):